cfrBernard/UnityLiteL10n/README.md

 - Variables, plurals, and advanced formatting are not implemented yet.
 - For more information about the version, please refer to the [changelog](Docs/CHANGELOG.md) section.
 - This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.
+- For more information on debugging tools, go to the [DebugFeatures](Docs/DebugFeatures.md) file.
 - More details in the [FAQ](Docs/FAQ.md).

 ---